JohnRizkallah26/Windows-Event-Viewer-Basics/README.md

 ---

 ## 🎯 Purpose
-By completing this lab, you will:
+By completing this lab, we will:
 - Understand how to navigate **Windows Event Viewer**.
 - Learn to filter logs by **specific Event IDs**.
 - Gain insight into common security events such as failed logins, password policy changes, and group membership modifications.